How to help your supply teachers to be even better

 9. Brief the TA the day before

-10. Name a couple of reliable children
+10. Name two reliable children

 12. Provide a seating plan